Introduction to Statistics

 Collect statistics on some columns

-In most cases, the optimizer only uses statistics on columns in the WHERE, JOIN, ORDER BY, and GROUP BY statements.
-These columns can be referred to as PREDICATE COLUMNS.
+When TiDB executes SQL statements, the optimizer uses statistics for only a subset of columns in most cases.
+For example, columns that appear in the WHERE, JOIN, ORDER BY, and GROUP BY clauses.
+These columns are referred to as predicate columns.

 • To collect statistics on specific columns, use the following syntax: